 Japan

-Japan is a major international partner in the region through the Japanese Mekong Program.
+Japan is a major international partner in the region through the Mekong-Japan Cooperation framework.
 Japan is a partner in the Japan-U.S.-Mekong Power Partnership (JUMPP), in which it works alongside the United States to develop stronger energy infrastructure amongst MUSP participants.
 Japan is also partner of Friends of the Mekong, a multilateral institution to promote development amongst MUSP members in the region.

 New Zealand